FilmonTeweldeBirhan/FilmonTeweldeBirhan/README.md

-# Hi there i'm filmon a backend developer with a lot to contribute. and these are my skills among many ofcourse:
+👋 Hey there, I'm Filmon! 👨‍💻

+As a passionate backend developer, I bring a wealth of expertise and enthusiasm to every project. 💼

+🚀 With a focus on delivering robust and scalable solutions, I'm dedicated to pushing boundaries and crafting code that makes a difference. 💡

+🌟 Here are some of the skills I bring to the table (among many others!):

+---

 <div
       style="display: grid; grid-template-columns: repeat(6, 1fr); gap: 10px"
     >